dymium-org/core/README.md

-This is just an introductory example of dymiumCore, the real power of the package is in the building blocks and functions that allow you to create a large-scale microsimulation model that is easily maintainable and scalable model by breaking down each components into modules as illustrated in [dymium-org/dymiumExampleProject](https://github.com/dymium-org/dymiumExampleProject).
+This is just an introductory example of dymiumCore, the real power of the package is in the building blocks and functions that allow you to create a large-scale microsimulation model that is easily maintainable and scalable model by breaking down each complex component into an event function as illustrated in [dymium-org/dymiumExampleProject](https://github.com/dymium-org/dymiumExampleProject).

 ## Documentation and Tutorials